MohammedThowfiq/FLASH-CHAT-APP/README.md

 # FLASH-CHAT-APP
-This is a messaging app where users can interact with each other through a single room which is similar to what'sapp group chat
+This is a messaging app where users can interact with each other through a single room which is similar to what'sapp group chat here the backend is powered with firebase realtime database.